-As any sane team, we try to keep the tools we use in our daily operation inside Slack.
-As we waded into the waters of building our own platform, we decided that we had to be able to interact with from inside Slack.
+So that we can stay sane, we try to keep the tools we use in our daily operations inside Slack.
+As we waded into the waters of building our own platform, we decided that we had to be able to interact from inside Slack.
 And so we did.

-(It isn’t that hard to get started to play around, here are some links to get you started: you can get stuff out from Slack using either Slash Commands or Outgoing webhooks.
+(It isn’t that hard to get started to play around.
+Here are some pointers to get you started: You can get stuff out from Slack using either Slash Commands or Outgoing webhooks.
 You get stuff into Slack using Web API or Incoming Webhooks.)

 The initial tasks our internal Slack integrations performed were:

 When we created our own app, we were four months post-launch and had just joined Y Combinator.
 We had been playing around with our internal integration for a while.
 We started to think: Why not make one for our customers as well?
 And so we did.

 The initial version of this app was incredibly simple.
 It was a Slack integration that talked to Intercom’s API, giving the user the experience of talking directly to us straight from their Slack team.

 The bot was a hit on Producthunt and even got some press.
 Suddenly more than 300 teams had installed the bot.

 At this point of the story, I realized our experience gradually was feeling harder.

 In a fortunate turn of events, the Slack Fund found what we were doing so interesting that they actually decided to invest in us.

 And when we read their vision, it was easy to understand why: